Mental disorders and their reflections on the art of typography

 Slovak graphic designer Igor Kupec suffered from generalized anxiety disorder and panic attacks during his college years.

 In his words, “When I was a university student I suffered from generalized anxiety disorder and panic attacks.
 It was a hard period of my life, but after all – also very enriching.
+After a few years, I started to think about mental disorders from the perspective of a graphic designer.
+My “personal quest” was to catch the essence of disorders by typography.
+I was able to visualize many of them, except the one I was struggling with.”

-Here are 20 mental disorders and their reflections on the art of typography by him.
+Here are 20 mental disorders and their reflections on the art of typography

 1. Bipolar Disorder

 Bipolar disorder, formerly manic depression, is a mental disorder with periods of depression and periods of elevated mood.
 The elevated mood is significant and is known as mania or hypomania, depending on its severity, or whether symptoms of psychosis are present.
-During mania an individual behaves or feels abnormally energetic, happy or irritable.
+During mania, an individual behaves or feels abnormally energetic, happy, or irritable.
 Individuals often make poorly thought out decisions with little regard to the consequences.
 The need for sleep is usually reduced during manic phases.
-During periods of depression there may be crying, a negative outlook on life, and poor eye contact with others.
+During periods of depression, there may be crying, a negative outlook on life, and poor eye contact with others.

 2. Occupational Burnout